IPA.CONF(5) IPA.CONF(5)

 parameter on-the-fly.

-section does not have this parameter, then its value will be set from
+does not have this parameter, then its value will be inherited from the

 When ipa(8) starts, rereads the configuration file or does reinitial-

-ization when some time related problems occurred, it performs following
+ization when some time related problems occurred, it performs the fol-

 database does not have the limit's state, then a new limit's